OraOpenSource/orawrap/README.md

 //Use orawrap to create a connection pool prior to starting the web server orawrap.createPool(dbConfig, function(err, pool) {
-   //the created pool is provided in the callback function, but it's rarely needed
+   //The pool that was created is provided in the callback function,
-   //as it's stored within orawrap for use later if (err) throw err;
+   //but it's rarely needed as it's stored within orawrap for use later if (err) throw err;

    //Start the web server now that the pool is ready to handle incoming requests